 VMware has introduced new subscription offerings for vSphere, vSAN, and VMware Cloud Foundation.
 These subscription offerings fall into two types: cloud connected metered subscriptions and on-premises term subscriptions.

 The cloud connected metered subscriptions are referred to as vSphere+, vSAN+, and Cloud Foundation+ respectively.
-These are multicloud workload platform subscription offerings that bring the benefits of cloud connected VMware Cloud services to customers’ on-premises workloads.
+For vSphere+ and vSAN+, they can be purchased by product (though vSphere+ is a prerequisite for purchasing vSAN+) or through VMware Cloud Edition offerings in which multiple products are packaged in a single bundle SKU.
+VMware Cloud Foundation+ is only available in VMware Cloud Edition bundles.
+All of these are multicloud workload platform subscription offerings that bring the benefits of cloud connected VMware Cloud services to customers’ on-premises workloads.

 vSphere+ and vSAN+ cloud-connected offerings with VxRail deliver the benefits of the cloud to on-premises workloads.
 These offerings bring benefits across three areas: